 | Through the woods by the river |

-Having met up with the Coast to Coast route, we continue on through Glaisdale, and after a small diversion to go see Beggar's Bridge, we continue on alongside the River Esk.
+Having met up with the Coast to Coast route, we cut through Glaisdale, and after a small diversion to go see Beggar's Bridge, we continue on, now alongside the River Esk.

 |